-The Glenn County, Community Action Department (CAD), administers the regional Dos Rios Continuum of Care (CoC), composed of multiple regional representatives, to help identify funding needs.
+The Glenn County Community Action Department (CAD) administers the regional Dos Rios Continuum of Care (CoC), composed of multiple regional representatives, to help identify funding needs.
 The CoC comprises community members, elected officials, economically disadvantaged representatives, and private enterprise representatives.
-The CoC Board acts as a coalition of social service providers in our area.
+The CoC Board is a coalition of social service providers in our area.
 The tripartite CoC board is active and provides ideas and support in coordinating funds with other service providers.
 Coordination is done regularly through monthly CoC Executive Board Meetings and additional meetings throughout the year to ensure collaboration and cohesion.
-We also plan to continue building our staffing capacity to provide additional collaboration and support with our county partners, as we all see to deliver the best services and support possible to our vulnerable populations.
+We have been growing our staffing capacity to provide additional collaboration and support with our county partners, as we all see to deliver the best services and support possible to our vulnerable populations.
+One noteworthy shift has been in hiring a professional services consultant to support our development of workflows, administrative tasks, planning, bringing developers, maintaining strong partnerships with potential resources, and implementing projects.
+In addition, for the continuity of CoC oversight, the coordination of activities has been consistently the same individual for three years, and we are now getting ready to expand the capacity to include multiple team members in leadership roles (that will support the coordination of CoC activities).